 CORPORATE GOVERNANCE PRINCIPLES

-Standard: What we did: Plan for 2016/17 :
+Standard: What we did: Plan for 2016/17:

 1. Focusing upon the purpose of the Commissioner and the Chief Constable, and on outcomes for local people, and creating a vision for the local area.
-Deliver the best public; Prevent and rediscipled avision for the local area.
-Deliver the best public; Prevent and rediscipled avision for the local area.
-Take more effect social behaviou.
-Protect people from The Commissioner both have regard to the local area.
-The Commissioner both have regard to the local area avision are provide value for the local area.
-Be the voice of the local area avision are people of Gwent.
-Be the voice of the local area avision are people of Gwent.
-As the Police and Communicate open as support victims and place."
-His mission statem communicate open as pecially victims and place avision and place are people as provide a police service and the crime priorities: As the Police and Commissioner pledges are people of Gwent. has issued a Police and n) for one year beyond his his outlines the police and quality of service to the quality of service to the tree crime; tive action to reduce anti-r; om serious harm; and struse of resources and remoney. and the Chief Constable The Plan. oath of office, the led to: the people of Gwent; dipoliticians but for the t; and olice is a professional nat the communities of and take pride in.
+The Commissioner has issued a Police and Crime Plan (The Plan) for one year beyond his term of office, and this outlines the police and crime priorities: Deliver the best quality of service to the public; Prevent and reduce crime; Take more effective action to reduce antisocial behaviour; Protect people from serious harm; and To make the best use of resources and provide value for money.
+The Commissioner and the Chief Constable both have regard to The Plan.
+Upon taking his oath of office, the Commissioner pledged to: Be the voice of the people of Gwent; Work with elected politicians but for the people of Gwent; and Ensure Gwent Police is a professional organisation that the communities of Gwent respect and take pride in.
+As the Police and Crime Commissioner for Gwent, his vision is to "To reduce crime, support victims and make Gwent a safer place."
 The Commissioner will publish an Annual Report that sets out progress on The Plan and this will be presented for consultation to the PCP.
 Any subsequent recommendations will be taken into account in the Plan.